Please note that as of April 2023, this website is no longer actively being updated.Copy Link!

 Metrics should guide every contact tracing program in improving quality and ensuring program effectiveness

-- Demographic metrics provide a profile of the contract tracing program – all key performance indicators (KPIs) should be disaggregated by key demographic variables (i.e. gender, race, ethnicity) and analyzed for differences
+- Demographic metrics provide a profile of the contract tracing program – all key performance indicators (KPIs) should be disaggregated by key demographic variables (i.e. gender, race, ethnicity, and language) and analyzed for differences.

-Effective contact tracing programs focus on 4 critical dimensions: scale, speed, retention, and equity
+Effective contact tracing programs focus on 4 critical dimensions: equity, scale, speed, and retention.

 - Scale: Has the response built up the infrastructure to meet demand (e.g., staffing capacity, social support resources)?